Updated June 9, 2023

 - fv – Future Value, Goal amount to have after the subsequent Instalment; if we exclude fv, we can take 0 instead.
 (Optional)

 - guess – This argument is used for our guess of the interest rate.
 It will provide the rate function with a start before reaching 20 iterations.
-There were two possibilities for this argument when it excluded is assumes our guess as 10%; otherwise, it will attempt other values for input(Optional).
+There were two possibilities for this argument when it assumes our guess as 10%; otherwise, it will attempt other values for input(Optional).

-How to Use RATE formula in Excel?
+How to Use RATE Formula in Excel?

 We will now learn how to write the RATE formula to get the lookup value.
 Let’s understand this formula with some examples.